rojberr/preconfigured-gitlab/README.md

 - add .gitlab-ci.yml to each project

-- pipelines to build docker image from dockerfile and upload to dockerhub
+- pipelines to build docker image from Dockerfile and upload to Dockerhub

 - multibranch jobs ?? like in jenkins?

+- deploy with AWS marketplace image? and then edit /etc/gitlab/gitlab.rb ? sudo gitlab-ctl reconfigure